Brewer: Steve Parkes, American Brewers Guild in Middlebury, VT

 Becoming a professional brewer requires a lifelong commitment to learning, so brewing courses offer the first steps towards building a foundation of understanding of the brewing sciences on which the brewer can base their subsequent studies.

-Michael J. Lewis, Professor Emeritus of Brewing Science at the University of California, Davis, as well as the academic director and lead instructor of UC-Davis Extension’s Professional Brewing Programs.
-Michael has been honored with the Award of Merit of the Master Brewers Association of the Americas, elected as a fellow of the Institute of Brewing & Distilling and as a senior member of the International Brewers Guild.
-He is also a recipient of the UC-Davis Distinguished Teaching award.
+Brewer: Michael J. Lewis, Professor Emeritus of Brewing Science at the University of California, Davis, as well as the academic director and lead instructor of UC-Davis Extension’s Professional Brewing Programs

 I believe that a brewing student should choose, if possible, a residential program because the onsite interaction with other students, instructional faculty and guest lecturers in a collegial setting is hugely important for a thorough understanding.
 It’s also important to set aside a special time and place for learning the brewing profession without the pressure of daily work.
 The reputation of the school a brewer attends lasts for a lifetime, so choose the best.